Function Call

 Any value

-⚠ If the first argument is not an expression but a cell range specifier [A], the function result will not be "True" even if the cell range value is an error.
-This is because the cell value is an error value, not the cell range itself.
-Please specify member functions explicitly, such as [A].value, [A].total.
+⚠ If you set a cell range specifier [A] as the first argument instead of a formula, the result of the function will not be "True" even if the value in that cell range is an error.
+This is because the error value belongs to the value of the cell, not to the cell range itself.
+Specify member functions explicitly, such as [A].value or [A].total.

 @iferror